Dr Salvatore Papa

 - Website: Papa's Lab | Loop | Twitter | LinkedIn | Googlescholar | Researchgate | ORCID

 I am a Molecular Cell Biologist devoted to bridge the 'translational gap' between basic and clinical research.
-I have recently joined the University of Leeds as part of the 250 Great Minds University Programme to lead the Cell Signaling and Cancer Group in the Leeds Institute of Medical Research at St James's, one of the biggest research institutes in the Faculty of Medicine and Health.
+I have joined the University of Leeds as part of the 250 Great Minds University Programme to lead the Cell Signaling and Cancer Group in the Leeds Institute of Medical Research at St James's, one of the biggest research institutes in the Faculty of Medicine and Health.
+In 2021 I was promoted to Associate Professor with tenure in the School of Medicine.

 I am driven by a passionate curiosity to understand the molecular basis of malignant disease to inform the search for clinical solutions.
 The discovery of novel molecular targets and innovative cancer therapeutics in areas where medical needs are greatest is therefore my primary research focus.
 Research expertise is in: